nighthawkcoders/APCSA/_posts/2022-06-15-PBL-introduction.md

 - AWS Cloud Commputing and Servers will be used to Deploy and Support projects.
 - Slack is the tool will use for messaging, we have been averaging 35,000 message per class.

-### Equipment needed/recommended to maximize class
+### Equipment needed and accounts to maximize class
 - A laptop, that you bring to class every day with the Development Tools installed on it.
-A Web Site host.
 - GitHub Account
+- Slack account
-- AWS Account will be provided by Teacher
+- AWS Account that will be provided by Teacher

-- Installation (software requirements)
+### Installation guides (Allie to add stuff to complement this outline)
     - VS Code
     - JRE and JDK installations
     - Create initial project(s) from GitHub